How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Tech Floor (Launch Conditions)

 First-pass accuracy.
 Define the threshold at which the system's output can be acted on without expert review.
 This is the number that determines whether the expert is removed from the loop.
-"High accuracy" is not a threshold.
+Phrases like "high accuracy" are not thresholds.
 Name the number, justify it against the process, and treat it as the condition for go-live.

 Edge case routing.
 The system must identify when a request falls outside its validated scope and route it with full context.
-A system that handles 95% of requests correctly and silently fails on the remaining 5% is a liability, not an asset.
+A system that handles 95% of requests correctly and silently fails on the remaining 5% behaves as a liability, regardless of how the headline accuracy looks.

 Process Metrics (Operational Shift)